jam01/phtal/README.md

 ```

 #### Profiles
 Media types are currently mostly used to indicate generic data transfer formats, ie. xml or json.
 The [intent of media type metadata](https://www.w3.org/2001/tag/doc/mime-respect-20130422#media-type) on HTTP interactions is not only to indicate data format but the sender's preferred interpretation of that format, ie. an application specific format.
 PHTAL attempts to complement generic media types with a profile that extends its semantics to a specific application.
 This is based on ALPS profiles and HAL's specification of a profile parameter, whereas PHTAL makes the profile parameter required and defines a more concrete take on what a profile should be.
+The profile element is specifically based on OpenAPI [media type object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#media-type-object).

 ```yaml
 description: A store's catalog item.